Karashok-Leo/bevy-2d-shooter/README.md

 - Smoother movement and zooming of the camera
 - Pop texts when damaging
 - Health bar with gradual changing background
+- Game config file serialized and deserialized with serde and toml

 ## Credits